chhjel/HealthCheck/README.md

 ## Module: Access Tokens

 Allows access tokens to be generated with limited access and duration.
 Tokens are stored hashed and salted in the given `IAccessManagerTokenStorage` implementation.
-The data being hashed includes given roles and module options to prevent tampering.
+The data being hashed includes given roles, module options and expiration to prevent tampering.

 ### Setup